JianJinglin/Gold-Standard-Pipeline-Guide/README.md

 # Gold-Standard-Pipeline-Guide

 This GitHub repository contains documents designed to demonstrate the process of a gold standard pipeline to students.
-By following this guide, you will learn how to generate reliable solutions for questions, data, regression models, performance validation, and discussions, providing a reference for your own scientific project.
+By following this guide, you will learn how to generate reliable solutions to the questions by analyzing the data, involving regression models, performance validation, and discussion.

 ## File Structure